Maple leaf Proudly BC Owned & Operated for over 40 years.

 Heathers and Heaths

 Celebrated in both spring and fall, heathers and heaths bring amazing colour patterns and texture to outdoor spaces.
 Fall blooming types are enjoyed from August to October (some varieties into November and beyond).
 They are spikey mounds full of texture and beauty.
 Flowers range in colour from crisp whites to vibrant pink and all the creams and lavenders in-between.
 They boast beautiful feathery textured foliage that in many cultivars changes colour through the seasons.
 You can have tones ranging from calm silver/blue to dramatic glowing orange/red.
-I love to put one in a container by my front door and it gives me joy every time I come or go.

 • Plant in full sun/part shade